furling-com-au/presentations/DisacchararidaseDeficiencies.md

 4. Symptom severity was assessed using the IBS Symptom Severity Score (IBS-SSS).
 This is a validated tool for assessing the severity of IBS symptoms.

+---

+# Methodology (2/2)

+## Key Methods (continued):
+5. Enzyme activities measured: lactase, maltase, sucrase, isomaltase, glucoamylase
+6. Cut-off values for deficiency based on 3rd percentile of normal range

+--

+## Limitations:
+- No blinding mentioned
+- No long-term follow-up
+- Reliability and reproducibility not explicitly addressed
+- Small sample size (n=40)

+???
+Continuing with the methodology, it's important to note that the study measured activities of five specific enzymes: lactase, maltase, sucrase, isomaltase, and glucoamylase.
+The researchers defined enzyme deficiency using cut-off values based on the 3rd percentile of the normal range, which is a standard approach.

 However, it's important to note some limitations in the methodology:

 - There's no mention of blinding in the study.
 This could potentially introduce bias in the assessment of outcomes.